 Instructions for Paper Submission

 All submissions must be original work; the submitter must clearly document any overlap with previously published or simultaneously submitted papers from any of the authors.
 Failure to point out and explain overlap will be grounds for rejection.
 Simultaneous submission of the same paper to another venue with proceedings or a journal is not allowed and will be grounds for automatic rejection.
-Contact the program committee chairs if there are questions about this policy.

 Conflict of Interest